nikhita2004/Computer-Vision-Projects/README.md

 If the thumb is positioned above the index finger, Windows light mode is activated.
 If the thumb is positioned below the index finger, Windows dark mode is activated.
 This is achieved by modifying a Windows registry setting that controls the system's theme.

+**2.Hand Gesture-Based Screenshot Capture**(screenshot.py)

+This project uses OpenCV and MediaPipe to capture screenshots with a simple open-palm gesture.
+It provides an intuitive way to take screenshots without needing to press any buttons, enhancing the user experience during presentations, gaming, or other activities where hands-free operation is beneficial.

+**Features**

+Hand Gesture Detection: Utilizes MediaPipe's hand-tracking model to detect hand gestures in real-time using a webcam.
+Screenshot Capture: Takes a screenshot whenever an open palm gesture is detected, making it easy to capture moments without interrupting workflow.

+**How It Works**

+The program captures frames from the webcam and processes them to detect hand landmarks.
+An open palm gesture is detected when the base of the index finger is above the bases of the other fingers.
+When the open palm gesture is recognized, a screenshot is taken and saved with a timestamp.